sphinx-contrib/exceltable/README.rst

-Module ``sphinxcontrib.exceltable`` is an extension for Sphinx_, that adds support for including Excel spreadsheets, or part of them, into Sphinx document.
+Module ``sphinxcontrib.exceltable`` is an extension for Sphinx_, which allows to include Excel spreadsheets into beautiful Sphinx -generated documents.
+It is possible to include the whole spreadsheet or just a part of it.

+The extension is compatible with xls, xlsx, xlsm, xltx, xltm, xlsb, ods, odt, and odf files.
+It can also control the formatting of headers and width of the columns.

 See documentation for further information.
-It works with Python >=3.7
+It works with Python >=3.7.

 Installation::